-Quantum Simulations are key to investigate quantum mechanical properties.
+Quantum Simulations are key for the investigation of quantum mechanical properties.
 By using a well controlled quantum mechanical system one can implement and study tailored Hamiltonians and unlock new types of matter.

-During his PhD thesis work in the lab of Prof. Francesca Ferlaino Simon used the toolbox of lattice-confined dipolar atoms to perform Quantum Simulations of exotic interatom interactions that involve atoms in different lattice sites.
+During my PhD thesis work in the group of Prof. Francesca Ferlaino I used the toolbox of lattice-confined dipolar atoms to perform Quantum Simulations of exotic inter-atom interactions that extend across neighboring lattice sites.

-As an Erwin-Schrödinger fellow at QuTech, TU Delft, Simon together with the team led by Prof. Ronald Hanson has build the first quantum network exceeding two quantum network nodes – a crucial step to realize a future Quantum Internet.
+As an Erwin-Schrödinger fellow at QuTech, TU Delft, together with a team led by Prof. Ronald Hanson, we have build the first quantum network exceeding two quantum network nodes – a crucial step to realize a future Quantum Internet.

 Cavity coupled trapped ions are a promising platform to realize long-range quantum networks due to their superior spin-photon coupling efficiencies and entanglement fidelities, and a communication wavelength compatible for high efficient conversion to telecom frequencies.

-In 2020 Simon joined the group of Prof. Tracy Northup within his Erwin-Schrödinger fellowship to bring the vision of an Austrian based Quantum Network further ahead.
+In 2020 I have joined the group of Prof. Tracy Northup within my Erwin-Schrödinger fellowship to bring the vision of a long-distance Quantum Network further ahead.